krlan2789/apps-link/README.md

 **Summary**

-> Developed in Unity for Android and iOS, utilizing Maxst and Google Cardboard XR for immersive experiences.
+> An educational app built with Unity for Android and iOS, utilizing Maxst and Google Cardboard XR for immersive experiences.

 **Technologies:**